PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

-The first 20\%, 30\%, 40\%, 50\% and 60\% of the target data were used as the calibration set in fine-tuning.
-All source models, except for the traditional CSP model, were pre-trained using federated source-free transfer learning.
-The average classification accuracies are shown in Table~\ref{tab:fsource}, and the detailed accuracies are shown in Fig.~\ref{fig:fsource}.
+Under federated source-free transfer scenario, all source models, were pre-trained under federated source domain data.
+Then, the first 20\%, 30\%, 40\%, 50\%, and 60\% of the target data were used for fine-tuning.
+The average classification accuracies averaged over these target-data proportions are shown in the ``Federated Source-Free Transfer" rows of Table~\ref{tab:main} and \ref{tab:appnicuseed}, and the detailed accuracies are shown in Figure~\ref{fig:results}d.
+More detailed results on Weibo2014 and BNCI2014002 are in Figures~\ref{appfig:results_weibo}b and~\ref{appfig:results_002}b.
+We also performed experiments on the federated source-free transfer scenario using federated source domain data and 20\% target data for model training on NICU and SEED datasets.
+The results are in Table~\ref{tab:appnicuseed}.

-Table~\ref{tab:fsource} shows that, similar to in the centralized source-free transfer learning scenario, the average accuracies of the four robust training approaches (ABAT, ABAT-E, AR, and ARE) were always higher than the other 10 approaches, and the rank was consistently ABAT $<$ ABAT-E $<$ AR $<$ ARE.
-Fig.~\ref{fig:fsource} shows that ARE was always the best-performing approach.
+Results in the `Federated Source-Free Transfer' rows of Table~\ref{tab:main} and \ref{tab:appnicuseed} show that similar to those in the centralized source-free transfer learning scenario, the average accuracies of PAT were consistently higher than the other approaches.
+Figure~\ref{fig:results}d shows that PAT was always the best-performing approach.

-A comparison of the performance of EEGNet(S) in Tables~\ref{tab:csource} and \ref{tab:fsource} reveals that the source models trained in federated source-free transfer learning outperformed those trained in centralized source-free transfer learning.
-Additionally, after fine-tuning on the target domain calibration set, models pre-trained in federated transfer achieved significantly better performance on adversarial and noisy samples, compared to those pre-trained in centralized transfer.
-This may be due to the following reasons: \begin{enumerate} \item The EEG data distribution differs significantly across users.
-In federated transfer, calculating Batch Normalization (BN) parameters for each user individually during model training allows the network to learn more robust global task information, compared to computing a single set of BN parameters for all source data in centralized transfer. \item Using batch-specific BN parameters during testing leads to better adaptation to the test data, resulting in improved robustness. \end{enumerate}
+A comparison of the performance of EEGNet(S) and EEGNet(S-fed) in Table~\ref{tab:main} reveals that the source models trained in the federated source domain outperformed those trained in the centralized source domain.
+Additionally, after fine-tuning on the target domain calibration set, models pre-trained in the federated source domain achieved significantly better performance on adversarial and noisy samples than their counterparts pre-trained in the centralized source domain.
+This may be due to the following reasons: \begin{enumerate} \item The EEG data distribution differs significantly across subjects.
+In federated source domain model training, each subject's BN parameters were calculated individually.
+This allowed the network to learn more robust global task information than computing a single set of BN parameters for all source data in centralized source domain model training. \item In federated source-free transfer, BN layer's running parameters were calculated for every test batch during testing, leading to better adaptation to the test data and improved robustness. \end{enumerate} Figure~\ref{fig:bn} shows $t$-SNE visualizations of BN features under centralized and federated source-free transfer scenarios on NICU dataset.
+BN features under federated source-free transfer scenarios showed more compact intra-class and separable inter-class distributions.